nojsja/electron-re/README.md

 * 2）params - `data`
   The data passed to process, it's neccessary.
 * 3）params - `id`
-  The unique id bound to a process instance.
-Sometime you send request to a process with special data, then expect to get callback data from that, you can give a unique id in `send` function.
-Each time `ChildProcessPool` will send a request to the process bound with this id, OR if give a empty/undefined/null id, pool will select a process random.
+  The unique id bound to a process instance(id will be automatically bound after call `send()`).
+Sometime you send request to a process with special data, then expect to get callback data from that, you can give a unique id in `send` function, each time pool will send a request to the process bound with this id.
+If you give an empty/undefined/null id, pool will select a process random.

 ```js
 global.ipcUploadProcess.send(